-A.8. er there is any individual or company that exercises or could exercise control over the company in accordance 5 of the Securities Market Act (Ley del Mercado de Valores).
+A.8.
+State whether there is any individual or company that exercises or could exercise control over the company in accordance with article 5 of the Securities Market Act (Ley del Mercado de Valores).
 If so, identify the party in question:

-[] Yes

-[\(\)] No